jaromjones/api-node-userevents/README.md

 * Api is not secured, should it be?
 One of the api endpoints employs simple api key, & could be adapted across endpoints.
 * Email and event type are case-sensitive matches.
 Should one or both be case insensitive?
+* Should password be required to persist a user event?
+Currently not required.
+* Password reported from `GET /v1/user` endpoint, not the best security.
+Should the password be hashed and/or omitted?
+For reporting?
+For storage?

 ### Future Considerations